 The HBU College of Engineering was approved by the Board of Trustees in September 2017.
 The college will have three specialties: computer science, electrical engineering, and cyber engineering.

 Under the leadership of founding dean Dr. Stan Napper, the first cohort of engineering students will enter HBU in the fall of 2018.
-You can follow the College of Engineering on Twitter and learn more about the programs at HBU.edu/Engineering
+You can follow the College of Science and Engineering on Twitter and learn more about the programs at HBU.edu/Science-and-Engineering/degree programs.

 This blog was adapted from Dr. Sloan’s charge at the commissioning of the HBU College of Engineering on January 31, 2018.
 You can watch the original charge below.